jackjakarta/YouTube-Discord-Bot/README.md

 # Bot Setup
-Install the packages from the requirements.txt file by using pip3 install -r requirements.txt.
+Install the packages from the requirements.txt file in a python virtual enviroment by using pip3 install -r requirements.txt.

 Install ffmpeg on your machine.